exogen/snacklish/README.md

 ## Why?

 To prevent Snacklish from becrumbing a fed language, of course.
 The original Snacklish translator has been offline for some time.
-Attempts were made to copy it, but none that I found snackceptable.
+Some attempts were made to copy it, but nuttin that I found snackceptable.

 ## Improvements